Skip to main content

 Going Further: Tool Calling and Vision Examples

-This section provides simple and standalone Python scripts to illustrate specific features of the LLMaaS API.
-Each example is designed to be run directly, with clear instructions for configuration and use.
+This section provides simple, standalone Python script examples to illustrate specific features of the LLMaaS API.
+Each example is designed to be run directly, with clear instructions for setup and usage.

-This section provides simple and self-contained Python scripts to illustrate specific features of the LLMaaS API.
-Each example is designed to be run directly, with clear instructions for configuration and usage.
+This section provides simple, standalone Python script examples to illustrate specific features of the LLMaaS API.
+Each example is designed to be run directly, with clear instructions for setup and usage.

 1. Simple Tool Calling Example